UCF Department of Health Sciences

 Prospective students are required to schedule an advising appointment.
 This is required to ensure the health sciences academic advisors have time to review all necessary program information.

-We are now accepting applications for the Fall 2019 Health Sciences Internship.
-Application deadline is June 20, 2019.
+We are now accepting applications for the Spring 2020 Health Sciences Internship.
+Application deadline is October 31, 2019.

 Enrollment in the 3-credit-hour Health Sciences Internship is by application only.
 Guidelines and prerequisites (below) must be met.
 The internship experience focuses on clinical shadowing, research and/or outreach.